oliverk71/Coffeemaker-Payment-System/README.md

 "REA" to read the price list (not yet working)
 "CHA0025,0050,0040,0080,0070,0000,0000,0800" sets the prices entered in the app's textboxes for product 1 to 7 and the value for new cards
 "LLL" calls for a list of registered RFID cards

+Coffeemaker_voice_control.apk: This is more a gag than a real useful application.
+The app allows drawing a coffee using voice control or button press.
+The voice control of the smartphone recognizes the words 'small', 'large' or 'extra large' in a sentence.

 The code is provided 'as is', without any guarantuee.
 It is still in experimental status and has to be enhanced.

 Arduino Pinout:
 ===============
-Digital pin 00 - RX (bluetooth)   (bt module needs to be disconnected to upload a new sketch!)
+Digital pin 00 - RX (bluetooth)   (bt module needs to be disconnected to upload a new sketch or to use EEPROM tool!)
 Digital pin 01 - TX (bluetooth)
 Digital pin 02 - RX (RFID)
 Digital pin 03 - TX (RFID)